gjyoung1974/vgs_cardform_demo/README.md

             });
 ```

-4. the Card data is now protected within the VGS vault for later secured reveal or enrichment operations.
+- the Card data is now protected within the VGS Vault for later use: Securely Authorize payments without raw/plaintext payment card data in your mobile backend.
+You can now safely & securely enrich other business processes, secure data analytics, etc.

 ![Add Card Dialog](./docs/add_card_form.png)